 OTHER LIFESTYLE CHANGES

 Your doctor may also suggest a safe exercise plan.
 Walking is usually the easiest type of exercise, but swimming or other low-impact exercises can work just as well.
-Exercise is an important way to keep blood sugar in control.
+Exercise can help you keep your blood sugar in control.

 Gestational diabetes diet